-The editorial board of IJZAB welcomes high quality research papers, short communications and reviews in word format.
-By submission of a manuscript an author certifies that the work is original and is not being considered simultaneously by other journals.
-All articles are subjected to double blind peer review.
+The editorial board of IJZAB welcomes high-quality research papers, short communications, and reviews in word format.
+By submission of a manuscript, an author certifies that the work is original and is not being considered simultaneously by other journals.
+All articles are subjected to double-blind peer review.

 1. Title of the paper: The title must be concise, comprehensive and informative.
 It should not exceed 150 characters (20 words) including spaces.
 Avoid abbreviations and formulae where possible.

-3. Abstracts: All papers must have an abstract not more than 250 words of clear, informative and giving significant objectives, methodology, results and conclusion in the paper.
+3. Abstracts: All papers must have an abstract, not more than 250 words of clear, informative and giving significant objectives, methodology, results and conclusion in the paper.
 Presentation of numerical results should be avoided as far as possible in the abstract.
 Complete sentences, active verbs, and the third person should be used, and the abstract should be written in the past tense.
 Standard nomenclature should be used and abbreviations should be avoided.
 No literature should be cited.

-4. Key words: Between 4 and 6 key words must be provided for the purpose of indexing and information retrieval.
+4. Keywords: Between 4 and 6 keywords must be provided for the purpose of indexing and information retrieval.
 Keywords should not repeat the words of the manuscript title.
 It should be written in alphabetical order.

 5. Text: The paper must be divided into sections and subheadings starting preferably with Introduction and ending with Conclusion followed by Acknowledgement and References.

 All papers cited in the text, tables, and figures must be included in the references.
 Check the details of papers given in the references section should be cited in the text.
-Authors should monitor references at all phases of manuscript preparation.
+The authors should monitor references at all phases of manuscript preparation.
 References in the text should be cited by author and year.
 Single author: Amsath (2002) or (Amsath, 2002).
 Two authors: Kalaiyarasan and Amsath, (2015) or Kalaiyarasan and Amsath, 2015).
 More than two authors: Govindarajan et al. (2012) or (Govindarajan et al., 2012).
 In the event that an author cited has had two or more works published during the same year, the reference, both in the text and in the reference list, should be identified by a lower case letter like 'a' and 'b' after the date to distinguish the works.

 6. Introduction: The Introduction should state the purpose of the investigation.
 It should introduce the clear statement of research problem that the study was designed to address its significance with the relevant literature on the subject and the proposed approach or solution.
 What gap is the current study designed to fill?
 In other words, the introduction should provide the information for the reader that he/she will need in order to understand and appreciate the science you will report on later in the article.

 7. Materials and methods: The period and location of the research carried out must be mentioned in this section.
 This section should include sufficient technical information to allow the experiments to be performed.
 Previously published procedures should be cited and the relevant literature should be provided in the citation.
 The important modifications of published procedures should be mentioned briefly.
 Subheadings should be used.
 Methods in general use need not be described in detail.
-It should include clear descriptions and explanations of sampling procedures, experimental design, and essential sample characteristics and descriptive statistics, hypothesis tested, etc. Capitalize trade names and include the manufacturer's name and address.
+It should include clear descriptions and explanations of sampling procedures, experimental design, and essential sample characteristics and descriptive statistics, the hypothesis tested, etc. Capitalize trade names and include the manufacturer's name and address.
 All the data should be applied with statistics.

 Statement of human and animal rights: If the manuscript reports on work conducted on vertebrate animals, the appropriate institutional approval number should be listed in this section of the text.
 When reporting experiments on animals, authors should be asked to indicate whether the institutional and national guide for the care and use of laboratory animals was followed.
 When reporting experiments on human subjects, authors should indicate whether the procedures followed were in accordance with the ethical standards of the responsible committee on human experimentation (institutional and national) and with the Helsinki Declaration of 1975 (revised in 2000).